 A personal injury claim is a legal action taken against an individual or organization who has caused harm to another person.
 These claims are typically filed in civil court and seek compensation for physical, emotional, or financial losses resulting from the injury.

-Most personal injury lawyers work on a contingency fee basis, meaning they take a percentage of the amount recovered from the defendant.
+The amount of money a personal injury lawyer gets from a settlement depends on the type of fee arrangement that has been agreed upon between the lawyer and the client.
+Generally, personal injury lawyers work on a contingency fee basis, meaning they only get paid if they win or settle the case.
 The percentage typically ranges from 33% to 40%, but we have seen some attorneys negotiate contingency agreements as high as 60%.